-When you search the Zarla site, it allows you to preview hundreds of logo options for free and you can edit these to your liking.
-When you find a logo you wish to use, you can download it for a once-off fee of $19.00 or $49.00, depending on the package you choose.
+Zarla is a free logo generator that allows you to preview hundreds of optometrist logo options that you can edit to your liking.
+When you find a logo you wish to use, you can download it for free.

 What type of images are good to use in an optometrist logo?